aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M06-Unit 7 Deploy and configure Azure Firewall using the Azure portal.md

 2. Click **Create**.

-3. Select the **Test-FW-RG** resource group you created previously.
+3. Select the **Test-FW-RG-DeploymentID** resource group you created previously.

+ >Deployment ID can be found in environment tab.

 4. In the **Name** box, enter **Test-FW-VN**.